CSS: grid layout

 grid-template-columns

-• Define the size of each columns and number of columns.
+• Define the width of each column.

 • Value is sequence of lengths separated by space, one for each column.